Recent Case Study: Greenglobe Ghana

 The IPSI Secretariat recently received a case study from partner organization Greenglobe Ghana

 , titled “Conserving Biodiversity and Livelihood Enhancement: the case of Saviefe Communities on the Weto Landscape in Ghana”.

-The Weto Landscape, a world classified biodiversity hotspot has been realized to be losing its natural resources as a result of unsustainable use, hence the need for activities towards resilience.
-Forests have disappeared.
-The mountain range contains several animal species which are becoming endangered and scarce, land has degraded, and virtually little concerted resource management action through livelihood activities as well as feeble authoritative action concerning resource use prevails.
-In response to the Weto landscape resilience call by the COMDEKS Project
+The Weto Landscape, a biodiversity hotspot, has been losing its natural resources as a result of unsustainable use, hence the need for activities towards resilience.
+Forests have disappeared, the mountain range contains several animal species which are becoming endangered and scarce, land has degraded, and little concerted resource management action through livelihood activities as well as feeble authoritative action prevails.
+In response to the call by the COMDEKS Project

 For more information, please see the full write-up of the case study on the IPSI website here